ashish-17/custom-memory-allocator/README.md

 # custom-memory-allocator
-Create and  custom memory allocator and compare it with existing ones.
+Create a custom memory allocator and compare it with existing ones.